 grumichama tree

-Champion of the Underdog » Tropical Gardening » Grumichama Tree Care
+Cairns and Tropical Gardening » Tropical Gardening » Grumichama Tree Care Guide

 The Grumichama Tree (Eugenia brasiliensis) is a medium sized, attractive tree with thick waxy leaves.
 It is endemic to southern Brazil, but is now grown widely and is loved by tropical gardeners around the globe.

-There are two main varieties of this tree with its grape like fruit, producing either the Purple-Black (Eugenia Dombeyi) or the Yellow (Eugenia Brasiliensis).
-Your tree may flower several times a year.
+There are two main varieties of this tree with its grape like fruit, producing either the Purple-Black (Eugenia Dombeyi) or the Yellow (Eugenia Brasiliensis) fruit.
+A tree may flower several times a year.

 Grumichama Tree Propagation